tangentaudio/deckard/README.md

      8  bit   I/O         FALSE  toggle.1.out <=> t1-out
      8  s32   OUT            36  toggle.1.time

-halcmd:
 ```

 This demonstrates two toggle buttons implemented with the HAL `toggle` component, and a time-delay button implemented with the `timedelay` component.
-You can type `exit` at the halcmd prompt to quit.
+You can type `exit` or hit Ctrl-D at the halcmd prompt to quit.

 ### Run a full LinuxCNC example

 Bundled is a `sim.axis` configuration with a few basic functions connected to Deckard.
-This demo is built for a 32-button StreamDeck; to use a smaller one you will need to modify the example.
+NOTE; This demo is built for a 32-button StreamDeck; to use a smaller deck you will need to modify the example.

-Plug in a StreamDeck into your LinuxCNC PC and run the sim
+Plug in a StreamDeck into your LinuxCNC PC and run the sim:

-`PATH=$PATH:~/deckard linuxcnc ~/deckard/example/deckard.sim/axis.ini`
+- Switch to the examples directory: `cd ~/deckard/examples`
+- Run the script: `./runaxis.sh`

+You should see several buttons load on the StreamDeck, and a classic Axis GUI will launch on your desktop.
+The demo shows real interaction with LinuxCNC HAL components, such as:

+- E-Stop set/reset
+- Machine power on/off
+- Home All
+- Cycle Start / Hold / Stop
+- Axis Error Notifications / Clearing

-## Deckard Configuration File
+## Deckard Configuration

-The configuration file is a standard .ini file format file containing several sections, keys, and values.